This post was created in collaboration with Panasonic.

 What’s So Special About Curly Hair?

 As some of you will know, I’ve been undergoing a bit of a journey with my hair over the last few months.
 It all came about at the end of the summer, when I decided I’d had enough of fighting against my naturally curly hair and started searching out ways to go back to my roots.
 Since starting the curly girl method, I’ve waded through a lot of information about what curly hair actually needs.
-It’s an ongoing process, but there are few things I’ve discovered along the way which I’m going to share with you here, in case you’re considering your hair options.
+It’s an ongoing process, but there are a few things I’ve discovered along the way which I’m going to share with you here, in case you’re considering your hair options.

 I’m going to jump in right now and say that it is a majorly strange transition from using regular shampoo and conditioner to this world of curly hair jargon and products but trust me, it’s worth it if you just persevere through the weird first-week weirdness.